Til You're Home: Release

 The song and music video were released on December 2, 2022.
 The music video features Wilson and Yatra, as well as footage from the film.
-The soundtrack for A Man Called Otto, featuring "Til You're Home" along with composer Thomas Newman's score, will be released on Decca Records on December 30, 2022.
+The soundtrack for A Man Called Otto, featuring "Til You're Home" along with composer Thomas Newman's score, was released on Decca Records on December 30, 2022.

 Accolades

 "Til You're Home" was nominated for Best Song – Independent Film at the 2022 Hollywood in Music Media Awards.
 On December 21, 2022, it was announced that the song had been shortlisted for the Academy Award for Best Original Song at the 95th Academy Awards, but it wasn’t nominated.